 We all know networking is important in any profession.
 But when it comes to business school, one cannot exist without the other.

-Business is networking.
+.
 Business is about relationships between people.
 Learning to make the most of the networking opportunities and building relationships with the right people in business school will pay off down the line.

 So if you want to get your MBA or are enrolled in business school, networking should be a top priority.
 Read on to learn how you can network your way right to your biggest successes.